Why We Need More Women in Tech & AV

 However, women in tech and AV have made, and continue to make, significant impacts in these spaces.
 They are driving diversity in technology, fostering innovation, and reshaping how tech integrates into businesses, healthcare, education, and more.

 While the road hasn’t always been easy, progress is happening, and it will continue to happen as long as women are in the room.
-Let’s take a look at the history of women in AV, the challenges they’ve faced in technology, and the future of women in the industry.
+Here's a look at the history of women in AV, the challenges they’ve faced in technology, and the future of women in the industry.

 The Evolution of Women in Tech and AV